Shopify/shopify-api-js/README.md

 ## Add imports, environment variables, and set up `Context`

 First of all, in your `src/index.ts` file, you'll need to set up your application, and initialize the Shopify library.
-Note that you only need to set up `Context` once when your App is loaded, and the library will automatically use those settings whenever they are needed.
+Note that you only need to set up `Context` once when your app is loaded, and the library will automatically use those settings whenever they are needed.

 <details>
   <summary>Node.js</summary>